iMuhammadessa/iMuhammadessa/README.md

 - 👀 I’m interested in front-end web development.
 - 🌱 I’m currently learning Javascript/React.
 - 💞️ I’m looking to collaborate on transfering a psd`s into front-end application.
-- 📫 You may contact me through my email: imuhammadessa@gmail.com or linkedin.com/in/imuhammadessa
+- 📫 You may contact me through my email: imuhammadessa@gmail.com